 This is what really happens, broken into three key points:

-– 3.
-Activation of the receptor.
-So your 5-HTP has now moved successfully over the blood-brain barrier, you have methylated it into serotonin.
+- 3. Activation of the post-synaptic receptor.
+So your 5-HTP has avoided theft in the gut, it has now moved successfully over the blood-brain barrier, you have converted it into serotonin.
 So far, so good.
 But the final, all-important step is for the serotonin molecule to bind with it’s receptor sites.
+This is where the pre-synaptic nerve (where the serotonin stores have been building) release the neurotransmitter into the synapse so it can bind to receptors on the post-synaptic nerve.
 This may happen just fine, but often it does not; the most common cause of this is hormonal imbalance.
 Both testosterone and estrogen are hugely important to maintain neural sensitivity to serotonin, especially in the frontal lobes.
 Thyroid hormones are also crucial.
 Take home message here: if you haven’t measured your hormones, you are likely wasting your time by playing with your neurotransmitter levels.
 However, it’s worth noting that inherent insensitivity can also occur.
 This is common after the use of anti-depressant drugs like SSRIs or mirtazepine.
 However, years of letting your blood-sugar levels swing wildly can also cause this (through fluctuations in insulin and therefore wild swings in the amount of 5-HTP crossing the blood-brain barrier).

 Beyond these 3 crucial steps, there are occasions sensitivity of the receptor is just fine, but the synaptic breakdown of serotonin is occurring too quickly.
-In such cases, use of natural MAOIs (mono amino oxidase inhibitors) like St Johns Wort can be tremendously helpful.
+In such cases, use of natural MAOIs (mono amino oxidase inhibitors) can be tremendously helpful.
+Licorice and Quercetin contains flavonoids that inhibit the MAO enzyme.
 I notice this is particularly likely to help if an individual is noticing low action in just the dopamine and serotonin pathways.
 But I digress.

-In any case, if you are on the Atkins diet, supplementing 5-HTP with food, have not tested your ability to methylate and have previously used anti-depressant drugs, you chances of effecting your serotonin pathways with a 5-HTP supplement are virtually zero.
+In any case… if you have uncontrolled inflammation in your gut, if your hormonal cascade is suspect, if have not tested your ability to methylate and have previously used anti-depressant drugs, you chances of effecting your serotonin pathways with a 5-HTP supplement are questionable.
 There are a number of factors that must be taken into account for the amino acid to be effective and, many times, these factors are ignored.
 This explains why 5-HTP does nothing for so many people, even though their serotonin pathway may be in desperate need of support.

 Equally, there exists a sizeable minority at the opposite end of the spectrum, who take 5-HTP and it boosts their serotonin levels very effectively to the point that they get a negative response (normally disturbed sleep).
 This is because they didn’t actually need any more serotonin and, in excess, this neurotransmitter will enhance the secretion of ACTH, the hormone that stimulates the adrenal glands into action.
 While this can be very helpful for some individuals if it occurs in the morning, it can cause issues if it occurs before bedtime.
 This is especially true of any individual with adrenal problems and, indeed, anyone who notices insomnia after taking 5-HTP at night should assess their adrenal function.